TUL-Dev/QuantUS-Plugins-CEUS/src/image_loading/README.md

 ### Core data class

 All CEUS parsers load data into the `UltrasoundImage` class as defined in [src/data_objs/image.py](../data_objs/image.py).
-Thus, the class entrypoints of each parser is a child class of the `UltrasoundImage` class.
+Thus, the class entrypoint of each parser is a child class of the `UltrasoundImage` class.

 ```python
 class UltrasoundImage: